 “Sometimes, we expect to just magically feel better, but it doesn’t usually work that way,” she adds.
 “If you map out a plan and do things with intention, you’ll get through this.”

 In the early days of the pandemic, many people felt fear and uncertainty, Posey says.
-But several months in, a serious case of “COVID fatigue” has set in: We’re exhausted by continued restrictions, drained by endless Zoom meetings and sick of having to worry about whether there will be toilet paper at the store.
+But several months in, “COVID fatigue” set in: We’re exhausted by continued restrictions, drained by endless Zoom meetings and sick of having to worry about if we could get toilet paper and hand sanitizer at the store.

 The way you frame things can make a big difference in your mood and mental health.
 If you focus on the negative, that’s how you’ll feel — so try to look at challenges in a new way.
 “Instead of telling yourself ‘I’m so tired of not seeing my friends, I can’t keep doing this,’ reframe it to say, ‘I’m doing something for the greater good, and this won’t last forever,” Posey says.